SHORT STORY 5

 I sighed and shook my head slowly.
-"That motherfucker replied to my inquiry back in the day, saying that he thought Giger would have no fucking interest in ever seeing my work.
-We're talking about the guy who painted a wall of erections in cunts that got the Dead Kennedys charged with obscenity.
-Yet I'm the sickfuck?
-Well, fuck it.
-Who gives a shit anymore."
+"That motherfucker told me that Giger would have no fucking interest in ever seeing my work.
+Fucking piece of shit.
+We're talking about the guy who painted a wall of cunts getting fucked, and got the Dead Kennedys charged with obscenity!
+Yet I'm the sickfuck?!"

-Natalie crossed her arms over her delicious breasts, and I reached, pulling the loose burqa up over her shoulders like a blanket.
+Natalie crossed her arms over her delicious breasts, she seemed cold, so I pulled the burqa around her shoulders like a blanket.
 "Thanks."

 "Maybe," she laughed weakly.
-So I sat next to her on the sofa and wrapped my long arms around her back as she buried her head in the small of my neck, and I squeezed firmly.
+So, I sat next to her and wrapped my long arms around her back as she buried her head in the small of my neck, and I squeezed.
 She inhaled slowly and then trembled.
 Her hands crept around my shoulder-blades as she held on for dear life.
-And I just stayed there in that lovely hotel suite in the small hours, resting my cheek against her head as I got high on the smell of her flowing hair in my face.
+I stayed there in that lovely hotel suite in the small hours, resting my cheek against her head, and got high on the smell of her hair.

 "There's a movie coming out in a week, called, The Fault In Our Stars.
-It's not really my kind of thing, but in the last year I've became aware of the author, John Green.
+It's not really my cup of tea, but in the last year I've became aware of the author, John Green.
 Turns out he's the same age as me.
-And I've had this weird thought that he's like the version of me that I could've become if I was actually a good person.
-I like watching his Vlog Brother's clips with Hank.
+And I've had this weird thought, that he's like the version of me that I could've become if I was actually a good person.
+I like watching his Vlog Brother clips with Hank.
 Despite their overly optimistic well-wishing, I enjoy keeping updated.
-I think I need it, especially when there isn't much positivity going on in my life.
-You know, sometimes I wonder why I'm not a better human being who cares about starving kids in war stricken countries.
-But I'm no John Green and never will be...
+I think I need it, especially when there isn't much positive going on in my life.
+You know, sometimes I wonder why I'm not a better human being who cares about starving kids in war-stricken countries.
+But I'm no John Green and never will be.
 Yet, if you need a hug.
-That's some-small-thing I know can do.
+That's some small thing I can do.
 But that can't console everything else that I've fucked-up in my life."

-"No, it doesn't...
-But it matters right now," Natalie spoke into my neck.
+"No, it can't.
+But it matters, right now," Natalie spoke into my neck.
 "Sometimes all that means anything is what you do for the sake of the present tense, rather than seeking later gratification.
-Be there for someone right when they need it most.
-What is more important than that?"
+Be there for someone when they need it most.
+What's more important than that?"

 "Not really."
 Natalie's fingers then dug into my shirt, and I realized it was wet from her tears.
 "But I've seen some terrible things."